 - The small change in service was a little more than the bracket could hold.
 It was designed for one application, which it did fine, but the change was too much.
 We need to watch how we make changes, then make sure the parts are up for it.

-- As we plan for other projects, it make a lot of sense to evaluate the importance.
+- As we plan for other projects, it makes a lot of sense to evaluate the importance.
 In this case nothing was really hurt, but a failure welding brackets for Trailer Safety Chains, for example, might be catastrophic.
 This serves as a good reminder about the importance of what we are welding.

 Professionally, just as well as in DIY, we always do the best job possible — as I’m sure you do also.
 And yet, there are always things to learn and improve.
 Keep your eyes out for opportunities!